tobias-theobald/cafe-bot-cobot/README.md

 The most important thing to keep in mind is probably to which account this is deployed.
 It might be okay to just use your personal Cobot account, but what happens if you ever leave the coworking space?
 I'm not saying you shouldn't do it, just saying to keep it in mind.
 Creating a special account for this that stays with the coworking space might be more work now, but consider if you really want to remember where you deployed this bot once you leave.

-Also, for ease of use, this project uses Google Docs.
+Also, for ease of use, this project uses Google Sheets.
 You might have privacy reservations against it.
 Then again, it'll only contain your price list. 🤷

 Lastly, this is a very detailed step-by-step guide aimed at non-developers.
 Unfortunately, these types of guides tend to not stay up-to-date as one of the involved services is bound to change something in their UI.
 So take the following with a grain of salt if you visit this guide a significant amount of time after its publishing in mid-November 2020 🧂